Health Policy and Leadership — Dr.P.H.

 Cognate or elective courses are to be chosen in consultation with the student's advisor, taking into consideration the student's previous experience and present interests.
 These units may be selected from courses offered by the School of Public Health or by other schools within the University; and must reflect a specific emphasis, or additional statistical or data analysis that will be required by the student's dissertation research.

-As a part of the culminating experience, the student completes two publishable papers for submission to peer reviewed journals, successfully defends dissertation, and submits a committee approved dissertation manuscript.
+As a part of the culminating experience, the student completes two publishable papers for submission to peer reviewed journals, successfully defends dissertation, submits a committee approved dissertation manuscript and presents a professional portfolio.
 Further details provided in the Doctoral Handbook.

 Normal time to complete the program